-The Company's Virtex-6 FPGA family consists of 13 devices and is the sixth generation in the Virtex series of FPGAs.
-Virtex-6 FPGAs are fabricated on a high-performance, 40-nm process technology.
-There are three Virtex-6 families, which include Virtex-6 LXT FPGAs, Virtex-6 SXT FPGAs, and Virtex-6 HXT FPGAs.
-The Spartan-6 family is the programmable logic device (PLD) industry's only 45nm high-volume FPGA family, consisting of approximately 10 devices in over two product families: Spartan-6 LX FPGAs and Spartan-6 LXT FPGAs.
+The Company's Virtex-6 FPGA family consists of approximately 10 devices and is the sixth generation in the Virtex series of FPGAs.
+Virtex-6 FPGAs are fabricated on a high-performance 40nanometers (nm) process technology.
+There are three Virtex-6 families, and each is optimized to deliver different feature mixes to address a variety of markets.
+The Spartan-6 family is the programmable logic device (PLD) industry's only 45nm high-volume FPGA family, consisting of approximately 10 devices in over two product families.

 Other Product Families

-The Company's other product families include prior generation Virtex families include Virtex-4, Virtex-II Pro, Virtex-II, Virtex-E and the original Virtex family.
-Spartan family FPGAs include 90-nm Spartan-3 FPGAs, the Spartan-3E family and the Spartan-3A family.
-Prior generation Spartan families include Spartan-IIE, Spartan-II, Spartan XL and the original Spartan family.
-CPLDs operate on the lowest end of the programmable logic density spectrum.
-CPLDs are single-chip, nonvolatile solutions characterized by instant-on and universal interconnect.
-Prior generations of CPLDs include the CoolRunner and XC9500 product families.
+The Company's other product families include prior generation Virtex families, such as Virtex-5, Virtex-4, Virtex-II Pro, Virtex-II, Virtex-E and the original Virtex family, and Spartan family FPGAs, such as 90 nanometer Spartan-3 FPGAs, the Spartan-3E family and the Spartan-3A family.
+The prior generation Spartan families include Spartan-IIE, Spartan-II, Spartan XL and the original Spartan family.

-The Company offers three types of programmable platforms that support its customers’ designs, which includes Base Platform, Domain-Specific Platform, and Market-Specific Platform.
-The Base Platform is the delivery vehicle for all of its new silicon offerings used to develop and run customer-specific software applications and hardware designs.
-Base Platform consists of FPGA silicon; Vivado Design Suite design environment; integration support of optional third-party synthesis, simulation, and signal integrity tools; reference designs; development boards and IP.
-The Domain-Specific Platform targets one of the three primary Xilinx FPGA user profiles: the embedded processing developer; the DSP developer; or the logic/connectivity developer.
-The Market-Specific Platform enables software or hardware developers to quickly build and run their application and solution.
+The Company offers approximately three types of programmable platforms, including Base Platform, Domain-Specific Platform, and Market-Specific Platform.
+The Base Platform is the delivery vehicle for new silicon offerings used to develop and run customer-specific software applications and hardware designs.
+The Domain-Specific Platform targets one of the Company's FPGA user profiles, including the embedded processing developer; the DSP developer, or the logic and connectivity developer.
+The Market-Specific Platform enables software and hardware developers to build and run their application and solution.
 The Company caters to the industries, such as automotive, consumer, aerospace and defense, communications, audio, video and broadcast, industrial, or scientific and medical, the market-specific platform integrates both the base and domain-specific platforms with targeted applications elements, such as IP, reference designs and boards optimized for a particular market.